toladata/Knowledgebase/en/8-indicators/adding-indicators.md

 | :--- | :--- |
 | Objective 1: Promote modern agriculture cultivation techniques | Number of farmers trained on new agriculture techniques |
 |  | Number of farmers using new agriculture techniques |
+> **Quick Tip:**
+> Find your Program Objectives with their linked indicators also under the Programs tab.
+Access your most relevant indicators directly from the Programs tab, where they're stored along your basic program data.
+Still, you might choose to review all your indicators here, under the Indicators tab.

 Here's how to link program objectives to indicators: